-This technical FAQS identifies the minimum technical competency requirements for DOE personnel.
-Although there are other competency requirements associated with the positions held by DOE personnel, this FAQS is limited to identifying the specific, common technical competencies required throughout all defense nuclear facilities.
+This FAQS identifies the minimum technical competency requirements for DOE personnel.
+Although there are other competency requirements associated with the positions held by DOE personnel, this FAQS is limited to identifying the specific, common technical competencies required for all Nuclear Explosive Safety Study Members/Chairs.
 The competency requirements define the expected knowledge and/or skill that an individual must meet.
-Each of the competency requirements is further described by a listing of supporting knowledge and/or skill statements which, although not required, describe the intent of the competency statement(s).
+Each of the competency requirements is further described by a listing of supporting knowledge and/or skill statements.
+The supporting knowledge and/or skill statements for each competency requirement are provided to challenge the employee in the breath and depth of his/her understanding of the subject matter.
 In selected competencies, expected knowledge and/or skills have been designated as "mandatory performance activities."
 In these competencies, the actions are not optional.

-The terms "shall," "must," and "will" denote mandatory requirements in this Standard.
-"Should" denotes a recommended practice that is not required.
-"May" denotes an option.
+The term "must" denotes a mandatory requirement, "should" denotes a recommended practice that is not required, and "may" denotes an option in this standard.